Muharraq Island

 Muharraq Island (جزيرة المحرق), formerly known as Moharek, is the second largest island in the archipelago of Bahrain after Bahrain Island.
 It lies 4 km east of the capital, Manama, on Bahrain Island.

 History

-It is named after Muharraq City, the former capital of Bahrain.
+The island is named after Muharraq City, the former capital of Bahrain.
 The Al Khalifa dynasty settled there in the nineteenth century and resided there until 1923.
-The island dominated trade, fishing and especially pearls industries in Bahrain.
-The Pearl center was made a UNESCO world heritage site in 2012.
+The island dominated the trade, fishing and especially pearls industries in Bahrain.
+The pearl center was made a UNESCO world heritage site in 2012.

-In recent years, north of Muharraq Island have a major reclamation of some artificial islands like Amwaj Islands.
-The south of the island, at Hidd district, the new Bahrain International Investment Park of the free zone (BIIP) was built.

-And in the far south, new Khalifa bin Salman harbor, which opened in 2009.
+In recent years, major reclamation of artificial islands like Amwaj Islands has taken place north of Muharraq Island.
+In the south of the island, at Hidd district, the new Bahrain International Investment Park (BIIP) of the free zone was built.
+In the far south, new Khalifa bin Salman harbor opened in 2009.

 Demography

-There are several towns and villages located on the Island, including:
+Several towns and villages are located on the island, including: